skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 ## II.
 Setting Up the Environment for CycleCloud Cluster

-It takes about eight steps to set up the environment for the CycleCloud SLURM cluster.
+It takes about eight steps to set up the environment for a CycleCloud cluster.
 These steps ensure you have a working CycleCloud VM host before setting up a cluster to leverage InfiniBand with VMSS Flexible.
 This section introduces the main variables and walks you through each of the eight steps, which include: creating a resource group, creating a virtual network, creating a default subnet, creating a CycleCloud Host VM, assigning a contributor role to the host VM managed identity, setting an NSG rule to allow web requests, creating a VMSS, and creating a storage account.
 You will also find a few extra steps for creating a Bastion public IP, a Bastion subnet, and a Bastion service to securely SSH into the host VM.

 The variables include: